Getting started on your research

-Based on what you know, write down a set of keywords to use in starting your searches for books and articles.
+Based on what you know about the topic you have selected, write down a set of keywords to use in starting your searches for books and articles.
 Those keywords can be used in place of the examples given in the other pages of this guide.
 As you work, continue to note new related terms that you see and write down questions that arise and comments that you have.
-You may not use everything in your final work, but save yourself trying to recall what you though of before.
+You may not use everything in your final work, but save yourself trying to recall what you thought of before.

 Last Update: January 21, 2015 08:51